Georgia labor advocates push to keep $300 federal unemployment benefit

 “We all know that this system is broken and needs transparency,” said state Rep. Kim Schofield, D-Atlanta.
 “If you want people to be able to go to work and look for work, open these doors.”

-Butler has said his office has struggled to process nearly 5 million unemployment claims that have drawn an average of 60,000 phone calls a day from out-of-work Georgians, all with shorthanded staff and a tight budget that lawmakers left largely unchanged during the 2021 legislative session that ended March 31.
+Butler has said his office pushed to process nearly 5 million unemployment claims that have drawn an average of 60,000 phone calls a day from out-of-work Georgians, all with shorthanded staff and a tight budget that lawmakers left largely unchanged during the 2021 legislative session that ended March 31.

+"We may have had to process a lot of claims, and had a lot of work," Butler said in an email Thursday, May 20.
+"But we do not struggle at what we do.
+We're very good at what we do."

 Even so, Butler has echoed Kemp in framing the extra federal benefit as a damper on attracting workers back to the labor market, noting also that his agency has distributed nearly $22 billion in benefits since the pandemic broke out.

-“Right now, the state has a historic number of jobs listed on Employ Georgia,” Butler said in a statement last week.
+“Right now, the state has a historic number of jobs listed on Employ Georgia,” Butler said in a statement last week (week of May 9).
 “We are seeing some of the highest pay scales with enhanced benefits and signing bonuses.”

 But labor advocates and lawmakers rejected the argument that laid-off and furloughed workers are to blame for the labor issues, stressing that even with jobs many Georgians do not earn enough to make ends meet because of the state’s $7.25-per-hour minimum wage.